carissalow/rapids/docs/features/extracted.rst

 **Assumptions/Observations:**

-The `fitbit_with_datetime` rule will extract Summary data (`fitbit_sleep_summary_with_datetime.csv`) Intraday data (`fitbit_sleep_intraday_with_datetime.csv`).
-There are two versions of Fitbit's sleep API(`version 1`_ and `version 1.2`_), and each provides raw sleep data with different formats.
+Only features from summary data are available at the momement.

-The differences between both API versions are:
+The `fitbit_with_datetime` rule will extract Summary data (`fitbit_sleep_summary_with_datetime.csv`) and Intraday data (`fitbit_sleep_intraday_with_datetime.csv`).
+There are two versions of Fitbit's sleep API (`version 1`_ and `version 1.2`_), and each provides raw sleep data in a different format:

     - Sleep level.
-In `v1`, it is an integer with three possible values {1, 2, 3} while in `v1.2` it is a string.
-We convert integer levels of `v1` to strings: "asleep", "restless" or "awake" respectively.
+In ``v1``, sleep level is an integer with three possible values (1, 2, 3) while in ``v1.2`` is a string.
+We convert integer levels to strings, "asleep", "restless" or "awake" respectively.
     - Count summaries.
-For Summary data, `v1` contains "count_awake", "duration_awake", "count_awakenings", "count_restless", and "duration_restless" fields in the summary of each sleep record while `v1.2` does not.
+For Summary data, ``v1`` contains "count_awake", "duration_awake", "count_awakenings", "count_restless", and "duration_restless" fields for every sleep record while ``v1.2`` does not.
-    - Types of sleep records. `v1.2` has two types of sleep records: "classic" and "stages".
+    - Types of sleep records. ``v1.2`` has two types of sleep records: "classic" and "stages".
 The "classic" type contains three sleep levels: "awake", "restless" and "asleep".
-The "stages" type contains four sleep levels {"wake", "deep", "light", "rem"}.
-Sleep records from `v1` will have the same sleep levels as `v1.2` classic types; therefore we set their type to "classic".
+The "stages" type contains four sleep levels: "wake", "deep", "light", and "rem".
+Sleep records from ``v1`` will have the same sleep levels as `v1.2` classic type; therefore we set their type to "classic".
     - Unified level of sleep.
 For intraday data, we unify sleep levels of each sleep record with a column named "unified_level".
 Based on `this Fitbit forum post`_ , we merge levels into two categories:
-        - For the "classic" type: unified_level is one of {0, 1} where 0 means awake and groups "awake" + "restless", while 1 means asleep and groups "asleep".
+      - For the "classic" type unified_level is one of {0, 1} where 0 means awake and groups "awake" + "restless", while 1 means asleep and groups "asleep".
       - For the "stages" type, unified_level is one of {0, 1} where 0 means awake and groups "wake" while 1 means asleep and groups "deep" + "light" + "rem".
     - Short Data.
-In `v1.2`, records of type "stages" contain "shortData" in addition to "data".
-We merge "data" part and "shortData" part to extract intraday data.
+In ``v1.2``, records of type "stages" contain "shortData" in addition to "data".
+We merge both to extract intraday data.
-        - The "data" grouping displays the sleep stages and any wake periods > 3 minutes (180 seconds).
+      - "data" contains sleep stages and any wake periods > 3 minutes (180 seconds).
-        - The "shortData" grouping displays the short wake periods representing physiological awakenings that are <= 3 minutes (180 seconds).
+      - "shortData" contains short wake periods representing physiological awakenings that are <= 3 minutes (180 seconds).
-    - The following columns of Summary data are not computed by RAPIDS but taken directly from columns with a similar name provided by the API: `efficiency`, `minutes_after_wakeup`, `minutes_asleep`, `minutes_awake`, `minutes_to_fall_asleep`, `minutes_in_bed`, `is_main_sleep` and `type`
+    - The following columns of Summary data are not computed by RAPIDS but taken directly from columns with a similar name provided by Fitbit's API: `efficiency`, `minutes_after_wakeup`, `minutes_asleep`, `minutes_awake`, `minutes_to_fall_asleep`, `minutes_in_bed`, `is_main_sleep` and `type`
-    - The following columns of Intraday data are not computed by RAPIDS but taken directly from columns with a similar name provided by the API: `original_level`, `is_main_sleep` and `type`.
+    - The following columns of Intraday data are not computed by RAPIDS but taken directly from columns with a similar name provided by Fitbit's API: `original_level`, `is_main_sleep` and `type`.
 We compute `unified_level` as explained above.

-Detailed sleep data is stored in Intraday data every 30 seconds (for "stages" type) or 60 seconds (for "classic" type) while a summary is stored in Summary data.
-For example:
+These are examples of intraday and summary data:

-- Intraday data
+- Intraday data (at 30-second intervals for "stages" type or 60-second intervals for "classic" type)

 =========    ==============    =============    =============    ======    ===================    ==========    ===========    =========    =================    ==========    ==========    ============    =================
 device_id    original_level    unified_level    is_main_sleep    type      local_date_time        local_date    local_month    local_day    local_day_of_week    local_time    local_hour    local_minute    local_day_segment